Every chance of an upset

 He now resides in San Diego, became a US citizen in June and his 24th place in the Web.com Tour rankings was good enough to get him his playing rights for this season on the main Tour.

 Similar to the earlier picks, Van Aswegen has shown form in this part of the States having earned top-eight finishes in both South Carolina and Georgia.

-He has made both cuts so far in California and Las Vegas without creating too many waves but still represents an interesting prospect who is worth chancing to potentially get involved on Sunday afternoon.
+He has made both cuts so far in California and Las Vegas without creating too many waves but still represents an interesting prospect who is worth chancing to get involved on Sunday afternoon.